paridhi2105/Terrorism-Analysis/README.md

 The /Code/assets folder is required for favicon purpose.

-The Problem_Statement.docx contains the detailed client expectations along with the features required in the app.
+The Problem_Statement.docx contains the detailed client expectations along with the features implemented in the app.